modin-project/modin/docs/developer/architecture.rst

 Modin Implementation Details
 -------------------------------------
-Modin modules layout is shown below, for more detailed modules description please follow attached inside directory tree links.
+Modin modules layout is shown below.
+To get deep into Modin internal implementation details just pick module you are interested in (only some of the modules are covered by documentation for now, the rest will be soon...).

 .. parsed-literal::
    ├───.github